The Importance of Regular DEXA Scans for Bone Health

 On the day of the scan, patients should wear loose clothing and remove any metal objects that could interfere with the imaging.
 The procedure is swift and comfortable, requiring you to lie still while the DEXA machine performs the scan.

-Results are typically available within a few days, and your doctor will discuss your bone health during a follow-up appointment, highlighting areas of concern and suggestions for improvement.
+Results are typically available within a few days.
+Your doctor will discuss your bone health during a follow-up appointment, highlighting areas of concern and suggesting ways to improve.

 Safety Considerations